maxitg/SetReplace/Documentation/SymbolsAndFunctions/UtilityFunctions/HypergraphToGraph.md

 ## **"DirectedDistancePreserving"**

-Convert a hypergraph to a directed graph with the same distance matrix:
+Converts a hypergraph to a directed graph with the same distance matrix, where distance between two vertices `v1` and `v2` in a hypergraph is defined as the minimum length of a path which connects `v1` and `v2` (i.e. 1 if both vertices belong to the same hyperedge):

 ```wl
 In[]:= HypergraphToGraph[